auth0/docs/articles/logs/streams/amazon-eventbridge.md

 1. Go to the [EventBridge page](https://console.aws.amazon.com/events/home?region=us-east-1#/), and click **Create rule**

-2. Provide the name of the AWS Event Bus and specify your targets
+2. Provide the name of the Event Bus and specify your targets

 ## Testing